Bismack Biyombo: Return to Charlotte (2018–2021)

-Phoenix Suns (2022–present)
+Phoenix Suns (2022–2023)

 Biyombo became an unrestricted free agent after the 2020–21 season.
-He did not sign with any team throughout 2021 in part due of him grieving for the passing of his father, François.
+He did not sign with any team throughout 2021 in part due to him grieving for the passing of his father, François.
 On January 1, 2022, he signed a 10-day contract with the Phoenix Suns via the COVID-19 hardship exemption.
 On January 11, Biyombo signed for the rest of the season after showing off some very positive production during his 10-day contract.
 On January 17, Biyombo had 17 points and 14 rebounds.
 Five days later, on January 22, Biyombo recorded 21 points, 13 rebounds, and 5 assists coming off the bench.
 From January 26–30, Biyombo became a starter once again due to injuries to Deandre Ayton and JaVale McGee.
-In the games Biyombo played from January up until February 12, the Suns were undefeated in the 17 games he played in.
+In the 17 games Biyombo played from January to February 12, the Suns were undefeated.

 On July 5, 2022, the Suns re-signed Biyombo.

+Memphis Grizzlies (2023–2024)

+On November 1, 2023, Biyombo signed with the Memphis Grizzlies, but was waived on January 10, 2024.

+Oklahoma City Thunder (2024)

+On February 10, 2024, Biyombo signed with the Oklahoma City Thunder.
+On March 6, Biyombo unexpectedly collapsed to the floor on his team's sideline during a game against the Portland Trail Blazers.
+He was eventually able to leave the court under his own power and was cleared of any serious medical condition.

+San Antonio Spurs (2025)

+On February 9, 2025, Biyombo signed a 10-day contract with the San Antonio Spurs.
+On February 21, Biyombo and the Spurs agreed to another 10-day contract.
+On March 3, the Spurs signed him to a contract for the remainder of the season.

 Personal life

-Biyombo is a Christian.
-He speaks five languages and reads in his spare time.
+Biyombo is Catholic.
+He enjoys reading in his spare time and speaks five languages: English, French, Lingala, Spanish and Swahili.
+Biyombo is eligible to play for the DR Congo men's national basketball team, but never played for the team, despite his intentions to do so in November 2018.

+After fainting during an NBA game in 2024 due to dehydration, Biyombo revealed that he has been fasting regularly for 13 seasons as a personal devotion to his Catholic faith.

 Biyombo started the Bismack Biyombo Foundation in 2016.
-During the COVID-19 pandemic in 2020, the foundation donated around $1 million worth of medical supplies to people in Congo.

-Biyombo is eligible to play for the DR Congo men's national basketball team, but never played for the team, despite his intentions to do so in November 2018.

-In March 2022, Biyombo announced that he had pledged his entire 2021–22 season salary towards the construction of a hospital in Congo, in honor of his father.
+During the COVID-19 pandemic in 2020, the foundation donated around $1 million worth of medical supplies to people in the Democratic Republic of the Congo.
+In March 2022, Biyombo announced that he had pledged his salary from the entire 2021–22 season towards the construction of a hospital in Congo, in honor of his father.